Failure to Follow CDA Claims Filing Requirements Will Get Appeal Dismissed

 - The name of the contracting officer who received or issued the claim, with that person’s telephone number, mailing address, and email address;

 - A copy of the claim with any certification; and

 - A copy of the contracting officer’s decision on the claim or a statement that the appeal is from a failure to issue a decision (“a deemed denial”).

 When filing an appellate case at the Civilian Board of Contract Appeals, you have to very careful about introducing new evidence of appeal.
 This is especial true for Contract Disputes Act appellate cases.
 When you are appealing a contracting officer’s final decision, you have to provide evidence or introduce arguments that were first brought at the agency level.

 Only in its own discretion may the CBCA admit new evidence to which the other party may object.
 You should first confer with opposing counsel and then file a motion to admit new evidence to the Board.

 In ruling on objections to evidence on appeal, the Board is guided but not bound by the Federal Rules of Evidence.
 It may, however admit hearsay unless the it finds it unreliable.

 If you are a prime contractor that fails to properly file a Contract Disputes Act Claim to the Civilian Board of Contract Appeals, and your case is dismissed, then you may have the option to file at the U.S. Court of Federal Claims.
 See.
 Olsberg Excavating Co. v.
 United States, 3 Cl.
 Ct.
 249 (1983).

-For help appealing the contracting officer’s denial of your contract claim to the CBCA, call our experienced government claims attorneys at 1-866-601-5518.
+For help appealing the contracting officer’s denial of your contract claim to the CBCA or Board for General Services Administration, call our experienced government claims attorneys at 1-866-601-5518.
 FREE INITIAL CONSULTATION.